-Vecs, usually but not always Synthetic humans intended to raise children born in distant colonies.
-Several early interstellar colonisation efforts used the 'seedship' strategy, where frozen gametes, zygotes or simply digitised DNA was cxarried on board unmanned ships to save mass.
+Vecs sent on colony missions to raise children born in artificial wombs in distant colonies.
+Most parental vecs are humanoid in shape, although some are less humanoid in appearance than others.
+Several early interstellar colonisation efforts used the 'seedship' strategy, where frozen gametes, zygotes or simply digitised DNA was carried on board unmanned ships to save mass.
 The fetuses would be raised in artificial wombs until ready to be born, then would be raised by the synthetic parents.

 The Parental vecs would be programmed with carefully chosen human cultural traits and characters, in order to enculturate the newly born human infants.
 They were often characterbots, modelled on real or fictional humans associated with the culture that sent the original seedship.
 Without such parenting the children would have been deprived of any cultural influences and would have lacked advanced language, social skills or the technical skills required for the function of the colony.

 Sometimes the Parental Vec/seedship strategy failed to a greater or lesser extent for various reasons.
 At Diwali the synthetic humans declined to activate the artificial wombs, as they decreed that the environment on that world was too dangerous for humans.
 Instead they created their own Synthetic human culture, one of the first in the Inner Sphere.
 Some modern commentators identify a failure in the already protective programming of the Parentals on this world.